aiekick/ImGuiFileDialog/README.md

 ImguiFileDialog is agnostic about the filesystem api you can use.
 It provides a IFileSystem you can override for your needs.

-By default you can use dirent or std::filesystem. you have also a demo of uisng boos filesystem api in the DemoApp branch
+By default you can use dirent or std::filesystem. you have also a demo of using boost filesystem api in the DemoApp branch

 Android Requirements : Api 21 mini